-(ESY Berkeley) is a one-acre organic garden and kitchen classroom for urban public school students at Martin Luther King, Jr. Middle School.
+The Edible Schoolyard Berkeley (ESY Berkeley) is a one-acre organic garden and kitchen classroom for urban public school students at Martin Luther King, Jr. Middle School.
 This model program for edible education is fully funded by the Edible Schoolyard Project.
 At ESY Berkeley, students participate in all aspects of growing, harvesting, and preparing nutritious, seasonal produce during the academic day and in after-school classes.
 Students’ hands-on experience in the kitchen and garden fosters a deeper appreciation of how the natural world sustains us and promotes the environmental and social well-being of our school community.

-In the spring of 1995, an abandoned lot adjacent to the school was designated as the garden site.
+In the spring of 1995, an abandoned lot adjacent to King Middle School was designated as the Edible Schoolyard Berkeley garden site.
 Landscape architects, chefs, gardeners, and teachers were invited to share their vision of a garden where students would participate in hands-on learning.
-Seventeen years later, the acre of land is lush with seasonal vegetables, herbs, vines, berries, flowers, and fruit trees.
-King Middle School teachers and the garden staff work together to link garden experiences with students’ science and humanities lessons for truly integrated experiential learning.
+Twenty years later, the acre of land is lush with seasonal vegetables, herbs, vines, berries, flowers, and fruit trees.
+Teachers and the garden staff work together to link garden experiences with students’ science and humanities lessons for truly integrated experiential learning.

+The Edible Schoolyard Berkeley's kitchen is an experiential learning classroom where students accompany their science and humanities teachers to experience culture, history, language, chemistry, and geography through the preparation of food.
 Students cook together with produce just harvested from the garden and eat a freshly prepared dish, sharing the fruits of their labor around a communal table.
 As they harvest, cook, and eat their way through the school year, students experience lessons that support academic learning in the classroom.